MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems/MCDRemoteSystemStatus.md

 ---
 title: MCDRemoteSystemStatus
-description:  Contains values that describe the availability of a remote system.
+description: Learn about the 'MCDRemoteSystemStatus' enum.
+This enum contains values that describe the availability of a remote system.
 keywords: microsoft, windows, iOS, iPhone, objectiveC, connected devices, Project Rome
 ---